chkn/Xamarin.SwiftUI/Hacking.md

 ## Calling into Swift

+When possible, calls to Swift functions should be made directly through P/Invoke.

+### Direct P/Invoke

 The Swift calling convention is based on the C calling convention with some modifications.
-This means that you may be able to P/Invoke directly to the Swift API if it falls into the subset that overlaps with the C calling convention.
+This means that you may be able to P/Invoke directly to a Swift API if it falls into the subset that overlaps with the C calling convention.

-### Direct P/Invoke
+#### Differences in Calling Convention

+- `Double?` (and `CGFloat?` on 64-bit systems) is essentially a 65-bit type.
+In memory, it is represented as essentially `double` followed by `byte`, however it seems the calling convention might move this all in a single register, at least on x86_64, which cannot be marshaled by P/Invoke.

+#### Hidden Arguments

 When P/Invoking a Swift function, you must keep in mind that Swift may pass some hidden arguments.

-- In addition to the declared arguments in the Swift signature, Swift appends a `this` argument for instance members, followed by type metadata for each generic parameter, first for generic arguments on the declaring type, then for those on the method itself.
-If the generic parameter is constrained by a protocol, there is another argument for the conformance pointer following the type metadata.
+In addition to the declared arguments in the Swift signature, Swift appends:

+- `this` argument for instance members
+- Type metadata for each generic parameter in declaration order, first for generic arguments on the declaring type, then for those on the method itself.
+- If the generic parameter is constrained by a protocol, there is another argument for each conformance pointer following the type metadata.

-- When passing more than 1 generic parameter, the order is *important*.
-The order must be Generic1Pointer, Generic2Pointer, Generic1Metadata, Generic2Metadata, Generic1Protocol, Generic2Protocol
+When passing more than 1 generic parameter, the order is *important*.
+The order must be ...declared arguments, `Generic1TypeMetadata*`, `Generic2TypeMetadata*`, `Generic1ProtocolConformance*`, `Generic2ProtocolConformance*`

 ### Glue Function